 Evaluation of the performance of a robot according to this task benchmark is based on performance equivalence classes.
 Classes are defined in dependence to:

 - 1. The number and percentage of correctly classified plates. - 2.
 The number and percentage of correctly sorted plates (before and after drilling). - 3.
-The number and percentage of correctly machined plates. - 4.
-Execution time (if less than the maximum allowed for the benchmark).
+The number and percentage of correctly machined plates.

-The set A achievements for this task are
+The $set \; A$ achievements for this task are